SankaiAI/iHeard.ai/README.md

 3. Set proxy URL to: `https://NEW-TUNNEL-URL.trycloudflare.com/api/widget-settings`

 **Why this matters:**
-- The widget needs to fetch settings from your app's API
+- The widget needs to fetch settings AND send chat messages through your app's API
+- This single proxy endpoint handles both widget settings (GET) and N8N chat messages (POST)
 - Tunnel URLs change on each restart for security
-- Without updating the proxy URL, you'll get "Failed to fetch" errors
+- Without updating the proxy URL, you'll get "Failed to fetch" errors for both settings and chat

 See `SETUP.md` for detailed instructions on app proxy configuration.